entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 > - **Comments**: A key "Romer's Gap" locality representing a coastal floodplain environment with ephemeral saline lakes and vegetation-rich overbank deposits; preservation in nodules within siltstones has yielded diverse articulated tetrapods and terrestrial arthropods.
 (Bennett et al., 2016)

 #### Ballagan Formation, Auchenreoch Glen (Dumbarton), Western Scotland
 > - **Age**: Late Tournaisian, Early Mississipian, Carboniferous.
+(Ivorian substage; Tn3c; *Schopfites claviger*-*Auroraspora macra* (CM) miospore zone).
+(Clack, 2002; Clack & Finney, 2005; Marshall et al., 2019)
 > - **Taxa**: *Pederpes finneyae*
-> - **Locality and horizon**: Ballagan Formation, Inverclyde Group (formerly Cementstone Group, Calciferous Sandstone Series); Auchenreoch Glen (Dumbarton), Western Scotland.
+> - **Locality and horizon**:  Auchenreoch Glen, near Dumbarton, Western Scotland (National Grid Reference NS 241827, 678323).
+The specimen was recovered from a single clayey limestone nodule within a 2.05 m thick bed of mottled buff-grey to red sandy siltstone/cementstone, located approximately 44 m above the Murroch Burn at the top of the exposed section; the horizon is situated between two thick continuous cementstone beds and contains vertisol characteristics.
+(Clack & Finney, 2005; Marshall et al., 2019)
-> - **References**: Smithson et al., 2012；Clack, 2002; Clack & Finney, 2005
+> - **References**: Clack, 2002; Clack & Finney, 2005; Kearsey et al., 2016; Marshall et al., 2019; Smithson et al., 2012.
-> - **Comments**: Ivorian, Early Carboniferous (348–344 Myr). claviger-macra (CM) palynozone (possibly from the lower part of this zone).
-Auchenreoch Glen, near Maryland Farm, 2–3 km north of Dumbarton, western Scotland.
+> - **Comments**: The Auchenreoch Glen locality is significant for yielding the holotype of *Pederpes finneyae*, the earliest known tetrapod to exhibit functional pentadactyly and locomotion adaptations for terrestrial environments, effectively bridging the morphological "Romer's Gap."
+The depositional environment represents a coastal floodplain or lagoonal setting subject to seasonal aridity, evidenced by the presence of ferroan dolostones and vertisol palaeosols (paleosols with sub-vertical inclined cracks indicating wetting and drying cycles).
+The specimen was originally collected in 1971 and misidentified as a rhizodont fish before its reclassification as a tetrapod in 2002.
+Unlike other Ballagan Formation localities (e.g., Willie's Hole, Burnmouth) which yield diverse assemblages of rhizodonts, lungfish, and actinopterygians, Auchenreoch Glen is primarily characterized by this solitary, articulated tetrapod specimen.
+(Clack, 2002; Clack & Finney, 2005; Kearsey et al., 2016; Marshall et al., 2019; Smithson et al., 2012)

 #### Ballagan Formation, Coldstream, Scotland
 > - **Age**: Late Tournaisian, Early Mississipian, Carboniferous.